Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Theory

 \subsection{1-Norm orbital-optimization}

 One of the main contribution of this paper is the use of an orbital-optimization (OO) process specifically dedicated to the minimization of the qubit 1-norm $\lambda_Q$.
-Because the expression of $\lambda_Q$ in Eq.~(\ref{eq:1-norm_Q_pqrs}) is clearly non-trivial (containing many absolute values) we choose to use "brute-force" optimization algorithms.
 To proceed, we introduce a unitary operator

 with an anti-hermitian generator

 This operator is then used to transform a reference MO basis into a new basis denoted by $\lbrace \phi'_q \rbrace$ with $\mathbf{C}'= \mathbf{C} \mathbf{U}^\text{OO}$, for which the optimal orbitals are obtained by minimizing the following cost function,